COGS108/Projects/FinalProject_Guidelines.md

 - movie recommendation system
 - youtube video comments / trending analysis
 - Kickstarter success prediction/analysis
 - prediction of what makes a song popular on Spotify
+- political patterns or singling out some individual

 In addition, if a dataset is on the first few pages of Kaggle's dataset list (when sorted for either hotness or number of votes) then try to find something else.